ClickHouse/ClickHouse/CONTRIBUTING.md

 When you open your first pull-request to ClickHouse repo, a bot will invite you to accept ClickHouse Individual CLA (Contributor License Agreement).
 It is a simple few click process.
 For subsequent pull-requests the bot will check if you have already signed it and won't bother you again.

-Optionally, to make contributions even more tight legally, your employer as legal entity may want to sign a ClickHouse Corporate CLA with ClickHouse, Inc. If you're interested to do so, contact us at [legal@clickhouse.com](mailto:legal@clickhouse.com).
+Optionally, to make contributions even more tight legally, your employer as a legal entity may want to sign a ClickHouse Corporate CLA with ClickHouse, Inc. If you're interested to do so, contact us at [legal@clickhouse.com](mailto:legal@clickhouse.com).

 ## Technical Info